 How do insurance companies detect if you have a pre-existing condition?

-When you apply for life insurance, the company will ask you questions about your health.
+When you apply for life insurance, the company will ask about your health.
 They will also want to see your medical records.
 They might ask you to permit them to look at your records to do this.
-You will also have to have a medical exam as part of the application process.
-The company will look at your blood work and other tests to see if you have any underlying medical conditions, even if you don’t know about them yourself.
+You will also have a medical exam as part of the application process.
+The company will look at your blood work and other tests to see if you have any underlying medical conditions, even if you don’t know about them.

 What If I’m Declined?